-At lunch on Friday the S&P/ASX 200 index is on course to finish the week on a positive note.
-At the time of writing the benchmark index is up 0.3% to 6,704.8 points.
+At lunch on Thursday the S&P/ASX 200 index has given back yesterday’s strong gains.
+At the time of writing the benchmark index is down 0.8% to 7,077.7 points.

 Here’s what has been happening on the market today:

 This morning Westpac Banking Corp (ASX: WBC) named its new chairman.
 The bank has named former Australia and New Zealand Banking Group (ASX: ANZ) chief executive John McFarlane as the its new chairman.
 He will be replacing the outgoing Lindsay Maxsted at the start of April.
 One of his responsibilities will be appointing a new CEO following Brian Hartzer’s departure.

 CBA class action.

 The Commonwealth Bank of Australia (ASX: CBA) share price is trading higher on Thursday despite being the latest bank to be served with a class action.
 Shine Corporate Ltd (ASX: SHJ) has filed a class action against its subsidiary Colonial First State Investments (CFSIL).
 It alleges that CFSIL tipped superannuation members into the bank’s insurance arm CommInsure, which then charged excessive insurance premiums.

 The Downer EDI Limited (ASX: DOW) share price crashed 26% lower this morning after downgrading its profit guidance.
 The leading integrated services provider now expects its NPATA in FY 2020 to be $300 million.
 This compares to its previous guidance of $365 million.
 Its new guidance implies a decline of 12% year on year.
 The underperformance of its Engineering, Construction, and Maintenance business is to blame for the downgrade.